 2) B2C and B2B in China – Be the Expert

-For Australian tourist based services the majority of leads come from B2C, 70% tend to be interested tourists whilst 30% are Chinese travel companies seeking to feature hotels, packages, tours, experiences etc. Having a Chinese partner is important for communications, negotiation and lead conversion in this area.
+For Australian tourist-based services, the majority of leads come from B2C, 70% tend to be interested tourists whilst 30% are Chinese travel companies seeking to feature hotels, packages, tours, experiences, etc. Having a Chinese partner is important for communications, negotiation, and lead conversion in this area.

 It is important to tailor communications depending on whether you are focusing on customers or other businesses.
-Research the right forums and groups to be active in if you are looking to build connections with Chinese travel businesses who can promote and feature your services.
+Research the right forums and groups to be active in if you are looking to build connections with Chinese travel businesses that can promote and feature your services.